 - 1.1 We take seriously our statutory and moral responsibilities to protect and safeguard the welfare of the children and young people in their care "The welfare of the child is paramount."
 (Children Act 1989) - 1.2 We will follow procedures set out by the South Gloucestershire Children's Partnership, which comprises of the council, the clinical commissioning group and the Police and take account of guidance issued by the DFE and the Local Authority (LA).
-The school will work under these arrangements as a named partner - http://sites.southglos.gov.uk/safeguarding/children/ - 1.3 We recognise that staff, because of their contact with and knowledge of children or young people in their care, are well placed to promote the well-being of children, protect them from harm, and respond to child protection or safeguarding concerns. - 1.4 As part of the ethos of the school, the staff and governors are committed to: - ensuring the school practises safe recruitment in checking the suitability of staff and volunteers to work with students - ensuring that all staff and volunteers understand, and adhere to, the school's code of conduct - student health and safety - proving first aid as and when required - having clear processes regarding intimate care - meeting the needs of our students with medical conditions
+The school will work under these arrangements as a named partner http://sites.southglos.gov.uk/safeguarding/children/

+- 1.3 We recognise that staff, because of their contact with and knowledge of children or young people in their care, are well placed to promote the well-being of children, protect them from harm, and respond to child protection or safeguarding concerns. - 1.4 As part of the ethos of the school, the staff and governors are committed to: - ensuring the school practises safe recruitment in checking the suitability of staff and volunteers to work with students - ensuring that all staff and volunteers understand, and adhere to, the school's code of conduct

-- having systems which support early identification and early help through the early help assessment process - developing Inclusive practice which promotes the voice of the child and seeks to reduce the barriers that students from vulnerable backgrounds may have and which may in turn affect their mental health and wellbeing, as well as their ability to share information about maltreatment and abuse - establishing and maintaining a safe school environment, where all students feel secure, can learn and develop, are encouraged to talk and are listened to; - including opportunities in the strands of the PSHE, Computing curriculum and whole school approach to care, guidance and support, for students to develop the skills they need to recognise, and stay safe from abuse - using the updated guidance on Teaching Online Safety in school June 2019 to review the learning opportunities for students in school (document link) - having regard to the DfE statutory guidance 2020 relationships education which is compulsory in all Primary Schools and that relationships and sex education is compulsory in all secondary schools (guidance link) - ensuring all teaching and support staff are aware of signs and symptoms of abuse, know the correct procedure for referring concerns or allegations against staff and receive appropriate training to enable them to carry out these requirements - ensuring all volunteers understand their responsibilities in being alert to the signs of abuse and responsibility for referring any concerns to the designated person responsible for child protection - exercising their duty to work in partnership with other agencies and to share information with them, including attendance at child protection conferences, core groups and preparation of reports for conferences - encouraging and supporting parents/carers, working in partnership with them - supporting students in accordance with their agreed child protection plan - a child centred approach, making it clear what our staff should do to keep children safe. - ensuring students know they can talk to staff confidentially by reminding them in assemblies, updating the student safeguarding board and signposting them as required.
+- ensuring there is a robust induction process in place so that new staff and volunteers understand relevant safeguarding policies and procedures - student health and safety - providing first aid as and when required - having clear processes regarding intimate care - meeting the needs of our students with medical conditions - having systems which support early identification and early help through the early help assessment process - developing Inclusive practice which promotes the voice of the child and seeks to reduce the barriers that students from vulnerable backgrounds may have and which may in turn affect their mental health and wellbeing, as well as their ability to share information about maltreatment and abuse - establishing and maintaining a safe school environment, where all students feel secure, can learn and develop, are encouraged to talk and are listened to; - including opportunities in the strands of the PSHE, Computing curriculum and whole school approach to care, guidance and support, for students to develop the skills they need to recognise, and stay safe from abuse - using the updated guidance on Teaching Online Safety in school January 2023 and the Education for a Connected World framework (document link) to review the learning opportunities for students in school (document link) - having regard to the DfE statutory guidance 2020 relationships education which is compulsory in all Primary Schools and that relationships and sex education is compulsory in all secondary schools (guidance link) - ensuring all teaching and support staff are aware of signs and symptoms of abuse, know the correct procedure for referring concerns or allegations against staff and receive appropriate training to enable them to carry out these requirements - ensuring all volunteers understand their responsibilities in being alert to the signs of abuse and responsibility for referring any concerns to the designated person responsible for child protection - exercising their duty to work in partnership with other agencies and to share information with them, including attendance at child protection conferences, core groups and preparation of reports for conferences - encouraging and supporting parents/carers, working in partnership with them - supporting students in accordance with their agreed child protection plan - a child centred approach, making it clear what our staff should do to keep children safe. - ensuring students know they can talk to staff confidentially by reminding them in assemblies, updating the student safeguarding board and signposting them as required.